Tools & calculators

 Points transfer calculator

-Save $82.50 when your new credit cards gives you complimentary entry into the Qantas Frequent Flyer program.
+Save money when your new credit card has complimentary Qantas Frequent Flyer program membership, along with many other benefits.

 Since cards with complimentary Qantas Frequent Flyer membership only have this benefit because they also earn Qantas Frequent Flyer (QFF) points on any spending made with them, anyone who wants to collect QFF points can take advantage of this type of card.
 However, they will only be able to use the free QFF membership if they are not already a QFF member, since the fee is payable only once when fist joining the program.